Local seniors create handmade ornaments for state Capitol tree

-The Pennsylvania Department of Aging announced that visitors to the State Capitol Main Rotunda can check out handmade ornaments hung on the holiday tree that were created by Pennsylvania seniors.
+The Pennsylvania Department of Aging announced that visitors to the State Capitol Main Rotunda during the holiday season can check out handmade ornaments hung on the holiday tree that were created by Pennsylvania seniors.

 Older adults from more than 32 Senior Community Centers in 27 counties across the commonwealth submitted ornaments in response to an annual request by the department.
 The tree will remain in the rotunda until Jan.
 10.